PoCInnovation/PoC2Peer/README.md

  - It uses a P2P Library written in [Go](https://golang.org/) based on [IPFS libp2p](https://libp2p.io/)

  - A Tracker is used to keep information about available files and Connected Peers.

+ - The Dashboard is a graphical interface allowing access to the permanent peer (tracker) of the Project.
+   It permits to visualize the music available on the network, to remove  them and also to visualize the entire peers present on the network

  - Uamp is the base Application for the player.